opaliss/dmd_autoencoder/docs/dmd.md

 A nonlinear system can be represented in term of an infinite dimensional operator acting on a Hilbert space of measurement function of the state of the system.
 The Koopman operator is linear, yet infinite-dimensional.
 An approximation of the Koopman Operator can be obtained by variants of the Dynamic Mode Decomposition algorithm.

 The Dynamic Mode Decomposition developed by Schmid is a dimensionality reduction algorithm.
-Given time series dataset, the exact Dynamic Mode Decomposition computes the best fit operator A that advances the system measurements in time [[2]](https://arxiv.org/abs/1312.0041).
+Given time series dataset, the exact Dynamic Mode Decomposition computes the best fit operator $A$ that advances the system measurements in time [[2]](https://arxiv.org/abs/1312.0041).
 The time series dataset can be arranged into two matrices, $X$ and $X'$:

 (3)